markhuge/grunt-mailgun/README.md

 - subject (string) - The subject of your email.
 Defaults to 'grunt-mailgun'
 - body (string) - The body content.
 If no files are specified in `src:`, the mailgun task will send a plaintext email using `body` for the msg content.
 Defaults to 'grunt-mailgun'.
-- preventThreading (boolean) - Attempt to suppress conversation threading behavior in email clients by varying the subject text and the In-Reply-To header.  - hideRecipient (boolean) - Hide the recipient email address in log output.